 This line is called the least-squares regression line, and, as we’ll see, it fits the linear pattern of the data very well.
 For the remainder of this lesson, you’ll need to feel comfortable with the algebra of a straight line.
 In particular, you’ll need to be familiar with the slope and the intercept in the equation of a line and their interpretation.
 Like any other line, the equation of the least-squares regression line for summarizing the linear relationship between the response variable (Y) and the explanatory variable (X) has the form: Y=β0+β1X.

 We will be using our statistical software in order to compute this least squares regression line.
 Once we have our estimated regression line, predictions become quite straightforward.

 Let’s go back now to our motivating example, in which we wanted to predict the maximum distance at which a sign is legible for a 60-year-old.
 The least squares regression line, can be found to be:

 Distance = 576 + (- 3 * Age)

 We plug Age = 60 into the regression line equation, to find that:

 Predicted distance = 576 + (- 3 * 60) = 396

 396 feet is our best prediction for the maximum distance at which a sign is legible for a 60-year-old.

 In addition, the slope tells us how we expect the predicted maximum distance to change as someone grows older.
 In particular, for each additional year of age, the maximum distance at which a sign is legible reduces by 3ft on average.

-Work on Mini-Assignment 8.
+Review the pre-class slides here and then work on Mini-Assignment 8.
 Once complete, begin to review the materials on multivariate modeling.